 Smart Growth America (SGA) has released a series of recommendations about how to make a region safer through changes to land use, transportation decision-making practices and culture.
 Which region specifically?
 Central Florida, the heart of the state infamous for having the highest rate of vehicle/pedestrian injuries and death.
-SGA’s Central Florida Complete […]
+SGA’s Central […]

 Post Tagged with: "people who bike"

 Have you seen the leprechaun treatment on some of downtown Orlando’s bike lanes?
 The green paint is intended to increase the visibility of bicyclists, in a pilot program studying whether the colorful lanes will reduce car/bike traffic crashes.
 It’s also hoped that drivers won’t park in a lane so obviously marked for people on […]